 The successful development of CPP-109 or any other product we may develop, acquire, or license is highly uncertain.
-We cannot reasonably estimate or know the nature, timing, or estimated expenses of the efforts necessary to complete the development of, or the period in which material net cash inflows are expected to commence due to the numerous risks and uncertainties associated with developing, such products, including the uncertainty of:
+We cannot reasonably estimate or know the nature, timing, or estimated expenses of the efforts necessary to complete the development of, or the period in which material net cash inflows, if any, are expected to commence due to the numerous risks and uncertainties associated with developing such products, including the uncertainty of:

-- the scope, rate of progress and expense of our clinical trials and our other product development activities; - the results of future clinical trials, and the number of clinical trials (and the scope of such trials) that will be required to seek and obtain approvals to commercialize CPP-109; and - the expense of filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights.
+- the scope, rate of progress and expense of our clinical trials and our other product development activities; - the results of future clinical trials, and the number of clinical trials (and the scope of such trials) that will be required to seek and obtain approval of an NDA for CPP-109 for use in the treatment of cocaine addiction; and - the expense of filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights.